 All of the above, disparate as they are, come from one place, in Dale's view: Music Hall, the Valhalla of entertainment in England, where he honed his talent to amuse and picked up new tricks of the trade like eccentric dancing, clown comedy and dramatic acting.
 By 17½, he was the youngest professional comedian on the British stage and toured all the variety Music Halls.
 "Every theatre in England — from the 200-seater in a small Welsh village, called The Music Hall, to the 2000-seater Glasgow Empire, I played over a period of two-and-a-half years — a different one every week — and that gave me so much experience.
 Some audiences would refuse to laugh at all for the whole week.
 The next week audiences fell out of their seats laughing.
 Who were these people, and why were they so different in one town than another?
 You realized you had to adjust to the way they accepted comedy material."

+The role that best incorporates his Music Hall training is his personal favorite: Scapino, which he created with Frank Dunlop out of Molière by way of the Marx Brothers.
+It brought him to Broadway and the first of his five Tony nominations.
 "Breaking down that fourth wall and talking directly to the audience goes all the way back to Shakespeare and, of course, it was definitely Music Hall.
 It was variety.
 It wasn't a play.
 It wasn't vaudeville where they did sketches, ignoring the audience.
 No, Music Hall was facing that audience and talking and communicating with them.
 Every step that I have taken in my career was as a result of something from Music Hall.
 I learned timing from Music Hall.
 I learned from watching comics from the old Music Hall of 70 years ago.
 I put together many characters based on those guys."

 And, as one with Music Hall roots, he believes in passing the torch on to the next generation.
 "That eccentric dancing that I did in The Threepenny Opera — Bebe Neuwirth came backstage and said, 'Don't you dare die until we put all those dance steps on tape so that the rest of us can learn them.'
 I was nine to 12 years old when I learned them.
 My teacher was an old guy who learned them from his grandfather, who learned them from his grandfather.
 Those steps were danced by buskers in the streets of London in the early 1800s, so, when Bebe says, 'capture them on video,' she really means it because they're dying out.
 Nobody else is doing them anymore."